gscanlon21/notes/content/cook/_index.md

 | 160                | 13.7 seconds     | 25.6 seconds    | Instantaneous |
 | 165                | Instantaneous    | Instantaneous   | Instantaneous |
 {% end %}

+# Pesticides
+## How to Remove Pesticides from Fruit
+- Mix together **3 cups of cold water** with a **1½ teaspoon baking soda**.
+- Add the fruit.
+Let the fruit sit for 10 to 15 minutes, then rinse it off, let it dry, and enjoy.

+Baking soda helps “loosen” the pesticides if you will.
+Plain water will get some off but because of how well they adhere to the fruit you need something stronger to break those adhesive bonds